GeXiaoguo/blog/Rethinking DDD.md

 # Evolving Perspectives in Domain-Driven Design: From Nouns to Verbs

 ## Introduction
-Domain-Driven Design (DDD) has long been a staple in complex software development, offering a structured approach to dealing with complexities in business requirements.
-Traditionally, DDD has employed a noun-based approach, focusing on defining aggregates and bounded contexts as key structures.
-In this noun-based model, the focus is on entities (the 'nouns'), with these entities owning the behaviors (the 'verbs' or methods) that operate within them.
-However, as our understanding of business use cases evolves, so must our approach to modeling them.
-Shifting towards a more dynamic, verb-based approach, we start to prioritize business cases themselves.
-In this verb-based model, business cases are seen as functions, and these functions own the stateful worlds they operate in, rather than being confined by predefined structures.
-This blog post explores the journey from the traditional noun-based DDD to this more adaptive verb-based approach, highlighting the evolving nature of business cases and the limitations of conventional DDD methods.
+Domain-Driven Design (DDD) has long been a staple tool box in modeling complex business logic, offering a structured approach to dealing with the complexities of business requirements.
+Traditionally, DDD has employed a noun-based approach, focusing on defining aggregates as key structures which owns the behaviors (the 'verbs').
+This blog post explores problems this approache creates and proposes transitioning to a more adaptive verb-based modeling approach.

 ## The Evolving Nature of Business Use Cases
 Business use cases often start off poorly understood and inevitably evolve over time.
 This evolution is driven by two factors.